Installer Directory

 Under normal circumstances, you don’t need planning permission to install an air source heat pump, but there are some exceptions.

 Installing a heat pump in an average house is covered under ‘permitted development’.
 Your engineers still have to abide by general building regulations though.
 Things get trickier when a property has an additional status like Grade 2 Listed or English Heritage status.
 Things also get complicated when a traditional installation isn’t possible.
 In the case of heritage and conservation concerns, it's best to contact the relevant planning department.
-If the problem means an alternative installation plan it’s best to chat to your supplier or engineer.
-The reasons for an alternative installation vary, but in general, it means a lack of usable space.
-This may mean the air pump needs to be fitted closer to a neighbouring property than the current one/two metre allowance.
-Or it could mean fitting the heat pump to your roof exceeds standard height restrictions.
-This is often the highest point on your roof.
+If the problem means an alternative installation plan it’s best to chat with your supplier or engineer.

-In addition to the legal and planning aspects of installing an ASHP, you’ll also have to consider the practical and aesthetics of the system.
+In addition to the legal and planning aspects of installing an ASHP, you’ll also have to consider the practical aspects and aesthetics of the system.
 No one can claim air source heat pumps are that attractive.
-Remember, you’ll need to live with yours for decades so pick one your happy with.
+Remember, you’ll need to live with yours for decades so pick one you're happy with.

-Besides how they look, there’s also thenoise factor.
-The technology has improved, but remember we’re still talking about a fan outside your window.
+Besides how they look, there’s also the noise factor.
+The technology has improved but remember we’re still talking about a fan outside your window.
 Near silent fans and less obtrusive versions exist but expect to pay a premium for a brand name next-gen appliance.
 Most manufacturers have a ‘whisper quiet’ line these days so make sure to ask your installer what brands and models they offer and check the decibel rating.

 There’s also the infrastructure to think about.
 Installing an ASHP involves more than a big fan.
 First, before you do anything you’ll want to ensure your home is as insulated as possible.
 Heat lost to draughts and gaps reduces the efficiency of your system, potentially delaying your ROI.